Clamb94/RAASConfig/README.md

 ###### Does vRAAS reduce the fps?
 We could not measure any reduction in fps.
-There have no reports of any performance issues.
+There have been no reports of any performance issues.

 ###### How can I change the unit to feet?
 Main Window -> RAAS Features -> ALL AIRCRAFT -> Units